OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 - ``openmdao.util`` -- Utilities used by OpenMDAO, but are not dependent on it
 - ``openmdao.test`` -- Functions and classes used strictly for unit testing

-You are likely to need only the first three of these (*main, lib,* and *examples*).
+As a component developer, you are likely to need only the first three of these (*main, lib,* and *examples*).
 Importing classes and functions from OpenMDAO's libraries is performed with the same syntax as loading any other Python module:

-.. testcode:: namespace
+.. testcode:: package

     from openmdao.main.api import Component, Assembly
     from openmdao.lib.api import CONMINdriver